Skip to content

 Location and Facilities

 Located at the crossroads of the Greenwich Village and Chelsea neighborhoods, our home at Pratt Manhattan Center offers an excellent environment that provides easy access to all that New York City has to offer.
 Our specialized facilities facilitate our hands-on curriculum: from usability eye-tracking studies to archival reformatting projects and beyond.
-Two facilities designed specifically to support our LIS program include:
+A facility designed specifically to support our LIS program includes:

 Connect with Us